 At E&P Financial Group Limited, the privacy of your personal information is important to us.
-Our Employee Privacy Policy is designed to provide employees, contractors, consultants and prospective employees with general information about what and how we collect, use and disclose your personal information.
-We will collect, use and disclose your personal information in accordance with the Australian Privacy Principles in the Privacy Act 1988 (Cth) and this Employee Privacy Policy (Policy).
+Our Employee Privacy Policy is designed to provide employees, contractors, consultants and prospective employees with general information about what and how we collect, use and disclose and otherwise handle your personal information.
+We will handle your personal information in accordance with the Privacy Act 1988 (Cth), the Australian Privacy Principles and this Employee Privacy Policy (Policy).

-This Policy relates to the members of E&P Financial Group and its related bodies corporate (together “E&P”, “we”, “us” and “our”).
+This Policy relates to E&P Financial Group Limited and its related bodies corporate (together “E&P”, “we”, “us” and “our”).

 If you require any further information concerning privacy and the ways in which we handle your personal information, please contact us using the contact details set out at the end of this Policy.